City Syd

-City Syd is one of the largest shopping centres in Norway, and the largest in Midt-Norge, with a turnover of NOK 1.7 billion in 2004.
+City Syd is the largest shopping centres in Norway, and the largest in Midt-Norge, with a turnover of NOK 1.7 billion in 2004.
 It is located in Tiller, in the Heimdal area of Trondheim.
 City Syd opened in 1987 and was remodeled and expanded in 2000.
-It is now 38,000 m^{2} and has 72 stores on three floors.
+It is now 25,193 m^{2} and has 70 stores on three floors.
 It is owned by the Trondheim Cooperative, Trondos and Storebrand.

 2020

-In the next few years, City Syd is going to grow bigger.
-In 2020, it is planned to be finished and will be the biggest shopping mall in Norway.
+In September 2020, real estate and hotel business the Thon Group took over management of six Norwegian shopping centres owned by and subsequently taking on operations at City Syd.